enzymejs/enzyme/docs/api/selector.md

 ```

 NOTE: This will *only* work if the selector (and thus the component’s `displayName`) is a string
 starting with a capital letter.
-Strings starting with lower case letters will assume it is a CSS
+Strings starting with lower case letters will be assumed to be a CSS
+selector (therefore a tag name).

 Selecting a HOC-wrapped component, or a component with a custom `displayName`, even with lowercase letters (for example, `withHOC(MyComponent)`) will work as well.
-selector using the tag syntax.

-### 5. Object Property Selector
+### 4. Object Property Selector

 enzyme allows you to find components and nodes based on a subset of their properties: